leangjia/blender_docs/manual/modeling/modifiers/deform/curve.rst

       now represents vertices that will not be deformed by the modifier.

       The setting reverses the weight values of the group.
-Deformation Axis
-   This is the axis that the curve deforms along.

-   X/Y/Z/-X/-Y/-Z

 Example